-- 9.1 The PSIAS define independence as "freedom from conditions that threaten the ability of the Internal Audit Service to carry out its responsibilities in an unbiased manner".
-To assist Internal Audit to carry out the role and constructively challenge senior managers of GMCA, the CAE holds a sufficiently senior position. - 9.2 The Internal Audit Service remains independent of other functions of GMCA, and with the exception of its support to management in relation to counter fraud and risk management work, no member of the Internal Audit Service has any executive or operational responsibilities. - 9.3 Auditors are expected to deploy impartial and objective professional judgement in all their work, whether on audit work or investigations. - 9.4 The Internal Audit Service's work programme and priorities are determined in consultation with senior management and the Board, but remain a decision for the CAE.
-The CAE has direct access to and freedom to report in their own name and without fear or favour.
+9.1 The PSIAS define independence as "freedom from conditions that threaten the ability of the Internal Audit Service to carry out its responsibilities in an unbiased manner".
+To assist Internal Audit to carry out the role and constructively challenge senior managers of GMCA, the Head of Audit and Assurance holds a sufficiently senior position.

-- 9.5 The independence of the CAE is further safeguarded by ensuring that their remuneration and performance assessment are not inappropriately influenced by those subject to audit. - 9.6 All auditors make an annual declaration of their interests and update this during the year as necessary, and where any auditor has a real or perceived conflict of interest this is managed to maintain the operational independence of the service as a whole.
+- 9.2 The Internal Audit Service remains independent of other functions of GMCA, and with the exception of its support to management in relation to counter fraud and risk management work, no member of the Internal Audit Service has any executive or operational responsibilities. - 9.3 Auditors are expected to deploy impartial and objective professional judgement in all their work, whether on audit work or investigations. - 9.4 The Internal Audit Service's work programme and priorities are determined in consultation with senior management and the Board, but remain a decision for the Head of Audit and Assurance.
+The Head of Audit and Assurance has direct access to and freedom to report in their own name and without fear or favour. - 9.5 The independence of the Head of Audit and Assurance is further safeguarded by ensuring that their remuneration and performance assessment are not inappropriately influenced by those subject to audit. - 9.6 All auditors make an annual declaration of their interests and update this during the year as necessary, and where any auditor has a real or perceived conflict of interest this is managed to maintain the operational independence of the service as a whole.
 If independence or objectivity are impaired in fact or appearance, then the nature of the impairment is disclosed as appropriate. - 9.7 Internal Audit team members who have transferred into the department will not be asked to review any aspects of their previous work within 12 months of them having left that area. - 9.8 At an engagement level, auditor independence and objectivity will be confirmed and documented at the planning stage.
-Wherever feasible within a small team, rotation of auditors will take place to ensure that objectivity can be maintained. - 9.9 The CAE makes an annual declaration that the internal audit function is operationally independent.
+Wherever feasible within a small team, rotation of auditors will take place to ensure that objectivity can be maintained. - 9.9 The Head of Audit and Assurance makes an annual declaration that the internal audit function is operationally independent.